KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 // } @else module did not exist
 ```

 In order to loop through each argument, we use an `@each` loop.
 Within the loop, we retrieve both the `$property` and the `$value` using the `nth()` function.
-Then, we check if `$value` is either a list (when we're fetching the value from a deeper sub-module such as _"primary"_), or that the module exists (for values that don't have additional sub-modules, but rather a single value such as _"white"_).
-Assuming this check returns `true`, we need a way to fetch these values from their deeper sub-modules; so let's create a function for that called `use-module()`.
+Then, we check if `$value` is either a list (when we’re fetching the value from a deeper sub-module such as _"primary"_), or that the module exists (for values that don’t have additional sub-modules, but rather a single value such as _"white"_).
+Assuming this check returns `true`, we need a way to fetch these values from their deeper sub-modules; so let’s create a function for that called `use-module()`.

 ## Fetching our colors

 The function is going to take two arguments, fairly similar to the arguments our main mixin takes.
 The first argument is a list of `$args`, which we will use to fetch the value from the module we passed into `$uses` in the main mixin.

 Which brings us to the second argument!
-Since the function needs to know which module it's fetching from, let's create an argument called `$module`.
+Since the function needs to know which module it’s fetching from, let’s create an argument called `$module`.

 ```scss
 // Return value for property based on passed module